 Update your application's configuration so that any dynamic content is stored under /app/storage (in production) and re-deploy (git push) or restart (dokku ps:restart) your application.

 Note: if your application complains about permissions when attempting to read files from the storage directory, run the following command once to update the ownership of the file to match the identity used by the container:

 Amazon S3 Cloud Storage

 We recommend using Amazon S3 for storing dynamically generated content such as images, videos, PDFs, etc. The cost of S3 is about six times less per 100GB vs. local storage.
-If your content contains any protected health information (PHI), you must use S3's server-side encryption option.
-Refer to the Amazon SDK documentation for your specific programming language, or contact us if you have problems finding what you need.
-Important note: only object data is encrypted; object names and metadata is not encrypted.
 Please contact us to provision an Amazon S3 bucket.

 Healthcare Blocks enables at-rest encryption of managed S3 buckets by default.
 However, only file data is encrypted - file names are not encrypted - meaning you should not any personal identifiers in the names of objects.

 Healthcare Blocks can provisioned shared network storage (as an alternative to Amazon S3) that is encrypted at rest and in transmission of files.
 This filesystem can be attached to multiple virtual machines.
 Please create a help desk ticket for assistance.